 Sr. No. Particulars Compliance Status (Yes/No/NA) Observations/ Remarks by PCS 1.
 Secretarial Standard: The compliances of the listed entity are in accordance with the applicable Secretarial Standards (SS) issued by the Institute of Company Secretaries India (ICSI), as notified by the Central Government under section 118(10) of the Companies Act, 2013 and mandatorily applicable.
 Yes 2.
-Adoption and timely updation of the Policies: All applicable policies under SEBI Regulations are adopted with the approval of Board of Directors of the listed entities All the policies are in conformity with SEBI Regulations and have been reviewed & updated on time, as per the regulations/circulars/guidelines issued by SEBI Yes Yes 3.
-Maintenance and disclosures on Website: The Listed entity is maintaining a functional website Timely dissemination of the documents/ information under a separate section on the website Web-links provided in annual corporate governance report sunder Regulation 27(2) are accurate and specific which redirects to the relevant document(s)/ section of the website No No No Company does not have functional website since past 4 years.
-Time and again it has been reminded to ensure due compliance.
-4. Disqualification of Director: None of the Directors of the Company are disqualified under Section 164 of Companies Act, 2013 Yes

-5. Details related to Subsidiaries of listed entities have been examined w.r.t.: The Listed Entity does not (a) Identification of material subsidiary companies Yes have any materia (b) Disclosure requirement of material as well as other subsidiaries Yes subsidiary 6.
-Preservation of Documents: The listed entity is preserving and maintaining records as prescribed under SEBI Regulations and disposal of records asper Policy of Preservation of Documents and Archival policy prescribed under SEBI LODR Regulations, 2015 Yes 7.
-Performance Evaluation: The listed entity has conducted performance evaluation of the Board, Independent Directors and the Committees at the start of every financial year/during the financial year as prescribed in SEBI Regulations Yes Performance Evaluation is being done once in a year as per Regulations.
-8. Related Party Transactions: (a) The listed entity has obtained prior approval of Audit Committee for all Related party transactions; or (b) The listed entity has provided detailed reasons along with confirmation whether the transactions were subsequently approved/ratified/rejected by the Audit Committee, in case no prior approval has been obtained.
-Yes NA (a) - (b) Please refer point 8(a) 9.
-Disclosure of events or information: The listed entity has provided all the required disclosure(s)under Regulation 30 along with Schedule III of SEBI LODR Regulations, 2015 within the time limits prescribed thereunder.
+Adoption and timely updation of the Policies: • All applicable policies under SEBI Regulations are adopted with the approval of Board of Directors of the listed entities • All the policies are in conformity with SEBI Regulations and have been reviewed & updated on time, as per the regulations/circulars/guidelines issued by SEBI Yes Yes 3.
+Maintenance and disclosures on Website: The Listed entity is maintaining a functional website Timely dissemination of the documents/ information under aseparate section on the website Web-links provided in annual corporate governance reportsunder Regulation 27(2) are accurate and specific which redirects to the relevant document(s)/ section of the website No No No As informed by the management, website updation is under process.
+4. Disqualification of Director: None of the Directors of the Company are disqualified under Section 164 of Companies Act, 2013 Yes 5.
+Details related to Subsidiaries of listed entities have been examined w.r.t.: (a) Identification of material subsidiary companies (b) Disclosure requirement of material as wellas other subsidiaries Yes Yes The listed entity does not have any material subsidiary 6.
+Preservation of Documents: The listed entity is preserving and maintaining records asprescribed under SEBI Regulations and disposal of records asper Policy of Preservation of Documents and Archival policyprescribed under SEBI LODR Regulations, 2015 7.
+Performance Evaluation: The listed entity has conducted performance evaluation of theBoard, Independent Directors and the Committees at the startof every financial year/during the financial year as prescribed in SEBI Regulations Yes 8.
+Related Party Transactions: (a) The listed entity has obtained prior approval of AuditCommittee for all Related party transactions; or (b) The listed entity has provided detailed reasons along with confirmation whether the transactions were subsequently approved/ratified/rejected by the Audit Committee, in case no prior approval has been obtained.
+Yes NA (a) - (b)Please refer point 8(a) 9.
+Disclosure of events or information: The listed entity has provided all the required disclosure(s)under Regulation 30 alongwith Schedule III of SEBI LODRRegulations, 2015 within the time limits prescribed thereunder.
 Yes 10.
-Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6)SEBI (Prohibition of Insider Trading) Regulations, 2015 No Company is maintaining details related to Unpublished Price Sensitive Information in excel sheet at Registered Office.
-However no software to ensure proper compliance of Regulations was found.
-11. Actions taken by SEBI or Stock Exchange(s), if any: No Actions taken against the listed entity/ its promoters/directors/ subsidiaries either by SEBI or by Stock Exchanges(including under the Standard Operating Procedures issued by SEBI through various circulars) under SEBI Regulations and circulars/ guidelines issued thereunder except as provided under separate paragraph herein No Details of fine imposed/ levied by BSE for non- compliance is separately mentioned as above.
-12. Additional Non-compliances, if any: No additional non-compliance observed for any SEBI regulation/ circular/guidance note etc. NA
+Prohibition of Insider Trading: The listed entity is in compliance with Regulation 3(5) & 3(6)SEBI (Prohibition of Insider Trading) Regulations, 2015 Yes 11.
+Actions taken by SEBI or Stock Exchange(s), if any:

+No Actions taken against the listed entity/ its promoters/directors/ Yes Details of fine subsidiaries either by SEBI or by Stock Exchanges(including under the imposed/ levied by Standard Operating Procedures issued by SEBI through various BSE for non- circulars) under SEBI Regulations and circulars/ guidelines issued compliance is thereunderexcept as provided under separate paragraph herein separately mentioned as above.
+12. Additional Non-compliances, if any: NA No additional non-compliance observed for any SEBI regulation/ circular/guidance note etc.